Frequently Asked Questions

 If, in the next “Swashplate setup (Output)” panel of the Wizard, a user has made a mistake reversing the Output signals, they must not reverse the channel directions in the transmitter to make the swashplate move properly and fly in this way, but must continue to press the “reverse” button again until the servos move in the correct direction.

-If this is done wrong, the model will still be able to fly (even if not well) because the double reversing first the input signal and then the output signal is equal to no final reversing, but when the autolevel replaces the pilot’s controls and sends the controls in the correct directions, the reversed outputs will cause the model to tip over and crash to the ground.
+If this is done wrong, the model will still be able to fly (even if not well) because the double reversing first the input signal and then the output signal is equal to no final reversing.

 If, after verifying that the connections of servos 1, 2 and 3 are correct, you still cannot move the swashplate in the correct direction, check that you have not mistakenly selected the trailing edge blade checkbox on a model with leading edge controlled blades, thinking to correct the movement of the swashplate in this way.
 Finally, if during the auto level bench test tilting the model the swshplate tilts instead of staying parallel to ground, then it means that the position of the unit selected in the “Unit Orientation” panel does not correspond to the real position where it was mounted on the model.

-Q29: What do the parameters Fades, Frame Losses, Hold and Frame Rate mean, which can be logged in the flight control units or transmitted telemetrically?
+Q 29: What do the parameters Fades, Frame Losses, Hold and Frame Rate mean, which can be logged in the flight control units or transmitted telemetrically?

-Frame Loss – represents simultaneous receiver and satellite fades on all attached receivers.
+Represents simultaneous receiver and satellite fades on all attached receivers.
 If the RF link is performing optimally, frame losses per flight should be less than 20.

-Q30a: Why is it not possible to adjust the positive travel of the collective pitch independently of the negative travel via configuration software?
+Q 30a: Why is it not possible to adjust the positive travel of the collective pitch independently of the negative travel via configuration software?

-A: Implementing this capability would be extremely simple and fast for us (only one line of code).
+Implementing this capability would be extremely simple and fast for us (only one line of code).
 However, we want users flying our flight control units to fly as well as possible.

-Correcting and hiding an incorrect mechanical setup by too easily and too quickly adjustment of the collective pitch asymmetry via software could then cause major problems in proper cyclic pitch operation and model control.
+Correcting and hiding an incorrect mechanical setup by too easily and too quickly adjustment of the collective pitch asymmetry via software, could then cause major problems in proper cyclic pitch operation and model control.

 In fact, incorrect adjustment of the mechanics geometry can cause large interactions of the cyclic pitch on the collective pitch.

-As everyone knows, the best model performance is achieved only when the mechanics adjustment is done correctly.
+The best model performance is achieved only when the mechanics adjustment is done correctly.

-As can be easily guessed, “hiding” an incorrect mechanical setup through the flight control unit firmware would result in worse model performance and worse control accuracy and linearity.
-Electronic correction of an incorrect mechanical setup may cause cyclic pitch asymmetries and not eliminate possible interactions between collective pitch and cyclic pitch, causing imperfect model behavior in flight.
+Electronic correction of an incorrect mechanical setup may cause cyclic pitch asymmetries and not eliminate possible interactions between collective pitch and cyclic pitch, causing imperfect model behavior during flight.

 As a reminder, to eliminate possible interactions between cyclic pitch control and collective pitch, with the pitch control at zero on the transmitter and Check Mode enabled (panels 8 and 9 of the App Wizard or special checkbox in Advanced and in integrations), the servo horns must all be perfectly 90° to the main shaft (not 90° to the links).
-In order to bring the swashplate horizontal and the blade incidence to zero, only the lengths of the links (of the swashplate or of the blade holders, but also remembering that the anti-rotation pin of the swashplate must be near the center of the pin guide itself) must be affected.

-Q30b: Why compared with other flight controllers is there no an Auto Trim function?
+Q 30b: Why compared with other flight controllers is there no an Auto Trim function?

-A: Auto Trim of the swashplate is designed for newbies who do not yet know how to configure their model and can barely do hovering.
+B: Auto Trim of the swashplate is designed for newbies who do not yet know how to configure their model and can barely do hovering.

 Since no controller is able to lengthen or shorten the linkages that go from the servos to the swashplate, the only chance left for flight controllers to correct the alignment of the swashplate is to unregulate the center positions of the swashplate servo horns by moving them from their correct optimal 90-degree position relative to the main shaft.
 This, since almost all servos are not linear but rotary, then makes the swashplate control asymmetrical on one side with respect to the other side, with different positive versus negative resolutions and thus also with different positive versus negative excursion speeds.
 The final adjustment is therefore not the optimal one achievable only by leaving the servos at 90° to the main shaft when in the center position and instead lengthening or shortening the links from the servos to the swashplate.

-This makes configurations made by Auto Trim decidedly imperfect compared to configurations made manually by varying the lengths of the swashplate servo links.
+This makes configurations made by Auto Trim decidedly imperfect, compared to configurations made manually by varying the lengths of the swashplate servo links.

 Implementing this possibility would be extremely simple and fast, however, we want users who fly with our flight control units to fly in the best possible way.

-Therefore, for this reason, we prefer that users learn the simple procedures and rules that are minimal and necessary to properly configure their model to achieve the maximum performance achievable with their model and the components used.
+Therefore, for this reason, we prefer that users learn the simple procedures and rules that are minimal and necessary to properly configure their model, to achieve the maximum performance achievable with their model and the components used.

 Q 31: I can't get -100 / +100 range with the EdgeTX / OpenTX transmitter.